 Are you headed to the Chicago Seminars in October?
-Do you have the same fear of booking things in advance that I do and are just now getting around to making travel reservations?
+Do you have the same fear of booking things in advance that I do?
+Are just now getting around to making travel reservations?
 You’re in luck because there are some amazingly low award flights available on Virgin America, just in time for the 2016 Chicago Seminars.
 The event itself takes place on October 14 – 16 and tickets are still available if you don’t mind arriving in town a little early.
 Virgin America has some amazing fares to Chicago out of San Francisco and Los Angeles, both on points and paid fares.
 Not to mention, they provide what I think is probably the best domestic economy class experience of any airline.

 Out of San Francisco, Virgin America offers fares to Chicago as low as $94 one way or 3,859 Elevate points + $5.60 on October 11 and 12.
 Fares out of LAX are an even better deal at $64 or 2,393 Elevate points + $5.60 on October 12.
 Seattle fares are decent too, at 4,542 Elevate points + $5.60 one way on October 12.
 Considering most airlines require 12,500 miles for a one-way domestic flight, these are incredibly cheap award redemption rates.